 Ready to Assemble Workbench

-Not sure your skills are up to building the legs – but want a semi-custom workbench?
+Still trying to figure out your skills are up to building the legs – but want a semi-custom workbench?
 Well, you’re not alone.
-And kits are available that will take the hardest tasks of building the legs.
+And kits that will take the most challenging leg-building tasks are available.

 Workbench and Shelving System

-Forget a DIY weekend workbench and build a bench in an afternoon with this kit.
-Simply insert 2×4’s, a plywood or MDF of your choice and you’ll have a bench in just minutes.
+With this kit, forget a DIY weekend workbench and build a bench in the afternoon.
+Insert 2x4s, plywood, or MDF of your choice, and you’ll have a bench in just minutes.

 Ready to Assemble Workbench

-Want to skip the trip to the lumber yard and just have a bench shipped to you?
+Do you want to skip the trip to the lumber yard and have a bench shipped to you?

 Summary

-To conclude, while a DIY weekend workbench is a fast project remember you’ll be using it for likely years or decades to come.
-So, don’t skip the basic add-ons like pegboard, drawers and casters if they will improve usability.
+To conclude, while a DIY weekend workbench is a fast project, remember you’ll likely use it for years or decades.
+So, complete all the essential add-ons like pegboard, drawers, and casters if they will improve usability.